-Through a diverse body of work spanning different mediums, themes, and styles, Kerstin Glaess is an artist exploring color, the physical world, and creatures.
-Her paintings demonstrate a captivation with flora, fauna, and scenery.
-Glaess utilizes striking expressive color schemes, while her impasto sculpted-and-carved oil paintings offer the illusion of depth.
-She applies just-mixed color with a palette knife, often leaving it untouched for the remainder of the painting process.
-Her recent work explores blue and green spaces, and refractions of light.
+I explore color, the physical world, creatures, and the shared human experience through a diverse body of work spanning different mediums, themes, and styles.
+Testing the boundaries of abstraction, I utilize striking expressive color schemes, while my alla prima impasto oil paintings offer illusions of depth.
+I apply just-mixed color with a palette knife, often leaving it untouched for the remainder of the creation process.
+My recent works explore blue and green spaces and refractions of light.

 Kerstin Glaess is an award-winning multidisciplinary artist working primarily in oil, collage, and photography.
 Best known for her paintings, they are based on her photographs and memories from her worldwide military child adventures; flora, fauna, & landscapes from her various homes (two continents, two countries, eleven states, one U.S. Territory, and counting!); and her nature collection.
 Her collages and drawings focus on the shared human experience teasing the borders between dreamscapes and reality.

 Kerstin's childhood and young adulthood centered around creativity, though she did not look at her art practice beyond a self-care outlet until her university years.
 While there, as a side hustle, she sold originals and commissions to friends, colleagues, and on Etsy, while exploring her creative interests on the weekends.
 She taught middle and high school in the Mississippi Delta before pursuing her own creative ventures in New York City.